slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">
-Some Comments written in these evaluations are the following
+Some Comments written in these evaluations are the following <em>
     <ul>
         <li> Prof Chaves is SUCH A GREAT PROFESSOR.
 Not only are his explanations clear and concise, the examples he provide in office hours help me understand so much.
 He is also extremely approachable outside of class.
 I'd definitely take a class with him again! </li>
 <li>Professor Chaves is one of my favorite professors from my time at U of R. He has a great understanding of the material he teaches and provides that understanding in an approachable way for his students to understand.
 The material was challenging, but Prof. Chaves saw us through.</li>